Rural Municipality of Ethelbert

 The Rural Municipality of Ethelbert is a former rural municipality (RM) in the Canadian province of Manitoba.
 It was originally incorporated as a rural municipality on March 1, 1905.
 It ceased on January 1, 2015 as a result of its provincially mandated amalgamation with the Town of Ethelbert to form the Municipality of Ethelbert.

-The westernmost approximately one-quarter of the former RM lied within Duck Mountain Provincial Forest.
-It was the largest area of the forest that lied within any single rural municipality.
+The westernmost approximately one-quarter of the former RM lay within Duck Mountain Provincial Forest.
+It was the largest area of the forest that lay within any single rural municipality.